tanishaacodes/PitStop-/README.md

-# 🚻 PitStop – Washroom Mapping & Management System
+#  PitStop : Washroom Mapping & Management System
 **Always a Clean Stop Ahead**

-PitStop is a full-stack web application for discovering, rating, and managing public washrooms across Mumbai and Pune.
+PitStop is a map-based washroom finder that helps users locate clean, safe, and verified washroom facilities across Mumbai and Pune.
+By partnering with private establishments like cafes, restaurants, and petrol pumps, PitStop provides access to reliable facilities with real-time ratings and reviews.It is a full-stack web application for discovering, rating, and managing public washrooms across Mumbai and Pune.

----
+# Created by
+- Tanisha Mavle
+- Praniti Patil
+- Sejal Pawale

+# Features
+ - Map View — Interactive map powered by Leaflet.js showing nearby washroom locations
+ - Filters — Filter by city, status (open/closed/maintenance), and partner type
+ - Ratings & Reviews — Rate washrooms on cleanliness, safety, and amenities
+ - Accessibility Info — View wheelchair accessibility and baby-changing station availability
+ - User Profiles — Track your rating history and activity
+ - Authentication — Secure login and signup with password reset support

-## 📁 Project Structure
+## Project Structure

 ```
 pitstop/